jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

     AssertionError: '1:-29' != '0:31'

 * after doing a search in the `python online documentation <https://docs.python.org/3/search.html>`_ for `time difference <https://docs.python.org/3/search.html?q=time+difference>`_, I select the `datetime <https://docs.python.org/3/library/datetime.html?highlight=time%20difference#module-datetime>`_ module since it looks like it has a solution for the problem.
-Reading through the available types in the module I see
+Reading through the available types in the module, I see

   .. code-block:: python